ja-k-e/social/README.md

 Anyone that knows about your profile and stream can access it on the internet.
 If someone knows about many streams, they can collect them all together in a "feed" to be displayed however they like.

+You'll want to allow CORS (adding a `Access-Control-Allow-Origin: *` header) so that client side JavaScript can access your files. [\_headers](_headers) in this repo is an example of how to do this for Netlify.
+[GitHub pages should support this out of the box](https://twitter.com/invisiblecomma/status/575219895308324864)!

 ### What does the data look like?

 Your profile and stream can look _however_ you want them to look.
 As long as they are valid JSON, they can be read by anyone.